festivals

 The Bonfires (Hogueras)

-After days of public display and judging, these sculptures are ceremonially burned at midnight on June 24th in a dramatic act called La Crema.
+In Alicante, these are elaborate wooden and papier-mache sculptures called ninots that can reach 12 metres in height.
+After days of public display and judging, the sculptures are ceremonially burned at midnight on June 24th in a dramatic act called La Crema.
 The burning symbolises renewal, purification, and the release of the old to welcome the new.

 On beaches throughout Spain, smaller bonfires are built from wood, old furniture, and anything burnable.
 Locals write their worries or wishes on paper and throw them into the flames, hoping the fire will transform them.